 Photo by Hannah Brackenbury

-Sarah Barnsley was born in 1974 and grew up in the Midlands, where her father was in the fire service.
-She studied at the University of East Anglia (with a year at Reed College), King’s College London, and then at Goldsmiths, University of London where she now teaches, specialising in American literature, modernism, poetry and poetics and gender and queer theory, as well as directs distance-learning provision in English.
+Sarah Barnsley was born in 1974 and grew up in the Midlands.
+She studied at the University of East Anglia (with a year at Reed College), King’s College London, and then at Goldsmiths, University of London where she now teaches American literature and modern poetry, as well as directs distance-learning provision in English.

 Shortlisted for an Eric Gregory Award (2004) and the Bridport Prize (2010), Sarah was joint runner-up in the Poetry School/Pighog Pamphlet Competition (2014).
-Her poems have appeared in Envoi, The Frogmore Papers, The Interpreter’s House, Magma, Mslexia, Obsessed with Pipework, Raindog, The Stinging Fly and anthologies by the Cinnamon Press and The Shuffle.
+Her poems have appeared in Envoi, The Frogmore Papers, The Interpreter’s House, Magma, Mslexia, Obsessed with Pipework, Raindog, The Stinging Fly, Under the Radar and anthologies by the Cinnamon Press and The Shuffle.
 Her debut pamphlet, The Fire Station, was published in September 2015 by Telltale Press.

 Sarah has written widely on American modernist poetry, with a special interest in the poet Mary Barnard, whose centenary she co-organised with Barnard’s literary executor at Reed College, Portland, Oregon (2011).
 Her research on Barnard won her the award of the H.D Fellowship in American Literature at the Beinecke Library, Yale University (2007/8).

-Currently working towards her first collection of poems, Sarah is also researching a group biography of a loose network of late modernist poets based in New York.
-After an amateur career as a right-back, in her spare time she is training to be a football coach.
+Currently working towards her first collection of poems, Sarah is also researching a group biography of a loose network of late modernist poets based in New York, editing Mary Barnard’s Complete Poems and writing a literary biography of the poet May Swenson.
 Sarah lives in Hove.

 The Fire Station, (Telltale Press, 2015)